jimmywarting/StreamSaver.js/README.md

 StreamSaver.js
 ==============

-First I want to thank [eli grey][1] for a fantastic work implementing the [FileSaver.js][2] to save files & blob's so easily!
+First I want to thank [Eli Grey][1] for a fantastic work implementing the [FileSaver.js][2] to save files & blob's so easily!
 But there is one obstacle - The RAM it can hold and the max blob size limitation